Southern Pines, North Carolina

 Southern Pines is a town in Moore County, North Carolina, United States.
-The population was 15,545 as of the 2020 census, up from 12,334 in 2010.
+Its population was 15,545 as of the 2020 census, up from 12,334 in 2010.

 History

 Founded as a winter health resort for Northerners, land for the establishment of a town was purchased in 1884 and the town was incorporated on March 7, 1887.

 As of 1898, it was a sundown town where African Americans were not allowed to reside or conduct business.

 The James Boyd House, Shaw House, Southern Pines Historic District, Firleigh Farms, and Moore County Hunt Lands and Mile-Away Farms are listed on the National Register of Historic Places.
 The Southern Pines Golf Club, one of Donald Ross' earliest courses, was founded in 1906.

 Geography

 Southern Pines is in southern Moore County in the Sandhills Region of North Carolina.
 It is bordered to the south by Aberdeen, to the west by Pinehurst, and to the north by Carthage and Whispering Pines.

 U.S. Route 1 (Sandhills Boulevard) is the primary road through Southern Pines, passing northwest of the downtown area.
 US-1 leads northeast 26 mi to Sanford and southwest through Aberdeen 30 mi to Rockingham.
 North Carolina Highway 2 has its eastern terminus in Southern Pines and leads west 5 mi to the center of Pinehurst.
 NC 22 has its southern terminus in Southern Pines and leads north 11 mi to Carthage, the Moore county seat.

-According to the U.S. Census Bureau, the town of Southern Pines has a total area of 18.6 sqmi, of which 0.2 sqmi, or 1.02%, are water.
-The center of Southern Pines sits on high ground which drains west toward Aberdeen Creek, a south-flowing tributary of Drowning Creek (the Lumber River); and east and north toward tributaries of the Little River, part of the Cape Fear River watershed.
+According to the U.S. Census Bureau, the town of Southern Pines has a total area of 18.6 sqmi, of which 0.2 sqmi, or 1.02%, is covered by water.
+The center of Southern Pines sits on high ground that drains west toward Aberdeen Creek, a south-flowing tributary of Drowning Creek (the Lumber River), and east and north toward tributaries of the Little River, part of the Cape Fear River watershed.